Let's talk about software development prioritization as well as the development cycle.

 - Prefer many small Pull Requests (PR) over one large PR.

-- If the build passes the unit test verification, store the artifacts into the artifactory and deploy the build into the development environment, otherwise, go back to step 3.
+- If the build passes the unit test, store it into the artifactory and deploy it into the development environment, otherwise, go back to step 3.

-- Conduct QA testing including version-specific test, regression test, cross-version test and performance test.
+- Conduct the QA test which includes version-specific test, regression test, cross-version test and performance test.

-- If the build passes the QA test verification, deploy the build into the UAT environment, otherwise, go back to step 3.
+- If the build passes the QA test, deploy it into the UAT environment, otherwise, go back to step 3.

 - Git branch management